mayageva2/Block_Chains/readme.md

   ./launcher.sh 3 16 10

    This will:
-   - Build and start an encrypter container
-   - Build and start 3 decrypter containers
-   - Will set the password length to 16
+   - Set the password length to 16
    - Set a timeout of 10 seconds before generating a new password if not decrypted
    - run the program